publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 [Pub.
 L. 101–508, title IV, § 4207(b)(1)][/us/pl/101/508/s4207/b/1], formerly § 4027(b)(1), Nov.
 5, 1990, [104 Stat.
 1388–118][/us/stat/104/1388-118], as renumbered and amended by [Pub.
 L. 103–432, title I, § 160(d)(4)][/us/pl/103/432/s160/d/4], (5)(C), Oct.
 31, 1994, [108 Stat.
 4444][/us/stat/108/4444], provided that:

-> “Notwithstanding any other provision of law, the Secretary of Health and Human Services may not issue any proposed or final regulation, instruction, or other policy which is estimated by the Secretary to result in a net reduction in expenditures under title XVIII of the Social Security Act \[this subchapter\] in a fiscal year (beginning with fiscal year 1991 and ending with fiscal year 1993, or, if later, the last fiscal year for which there is a maximum deficit amount specified under section 601(a)(1) of the Congressional Budget and Impoundment Control Act of 1974 \[[2 U.S.C.
+> “Notwithstanding any other provision of law, the Secretary of Health and Human Services may not issue any proposed or final regulation, instruction, or other policy which is estimated by the Secretary to result in a net reduction in expenditures under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] in a fiscal year (beginning with fiscal year 1991 and ending with fiscal year 1993, or, if later, the last fiscal year for which there is a maximum deficit amount specified under section 601(a)(1) of the Congressional Budget and Impoundment Control Act of 1974 \[[2 U.S.C.
 665(a)(1)][/us/usc/t2/s665/a/1]\]) of more than $50,000,000, except as follows:

 >     “(A) The Secretary may issue such a proposed regulation, instruction, or other policy with respect to the fiscal year before the May 15 preceding the beginning of the fiscal year.